msac-cisw/git-test/README.md

-# git-test
+# Git Test

-Repo for students to test whether git is working.
+Congratulations.
+Your git is working.